-Preamble: The proposed course is offered as an elective in the second semester.
+The proposed course is offered as an elective in the second semester.
 This course WT2F: CMOS ASIC DESIGN is preceded by a three credit course "Digital Logic Design with VHDL" offered in first semester.
 This course is aimed to provide an opportunity for the students to acquire technical business insight into some of the vital aspects of ASIC Design.
 This course provides the students, the knowledge about ASICs chip design and construction.
 It considers programmable ASICs analysis, front-end, back-end design and improvement algorithms.

-- 1. Provide useful insight into some of the vital issues in deep sub micron design. - 2.
-Explain the different phases of the design flow for digital ASICs - 3.
-Understand capabilities and limitations of CMOS logic and adjust designs to best use CMOS ASIC Technologies - Demonstrate an understanding of how to optimize the performance, area, and power of a complex digital functional block, and the tradeoffs between these. - 5.
-Apply techniques to analyze the timing of the final implementation - 6.
-Demonstrate an understanding of issues involved in ASIC design, including technology choice, design management on ASIC design. - 7.
-Demonstrate an understanding of module interfaces ,pipe lining, design for test ,test pattern generation and BIST
+CO1.
+Provide useful insight into some of the vital issues in deep sub micron Apply design.
+CO2.
+Explain the different phases of the design flow for digital ASICs Apply CO3.
+Understand capabilities and limitations of CMOS logic and adjust Analyze designs to best use CMOS ASIC Technologies CO4.
+Demonstrate an understanding of how to optimize the performance, area, Analyze and power of a complex digital functional block, and the tradeoffs between these.
+CO5.
+Apply techniques to analyze the timing of the final implementation Analyze